Somalia / Al-Shabaab - EP 5

 Overall

-Strengthening security apparatus of sending states, increase in international enforcement capability, resource diversion, humanitarian consequences, decline in credibility/legitimacy of the UN Security Council.
+Strengthening security apparatus of sending states, increase in international enforcement capability, resource diversion, humanitarian consequences.

 Substantive